bayesrx/GraphR/README.md

 - **FDR_p**: Bayesian FDR-adjusted p values.

+### GraphR_visualization() function

+The **GraphR_visualization()** function provides a circular network based on a given new external covariates vector and thresholds for FDR-p values and magnitudes of partial correlations.

+The **mandatory inputs** of prediction function are given below.

+- **New_vec**: A vector of new external covariates based on which plot is made. **Note: Please ensure that the order and scale of new external covariates are same as those used in the estimation.**

+The **optional inputs** of prediction function are given below.

+- **GraphR_est_res**: Results from `GraphR_est` function.
+If
+  graphR_est_res = NULL, then the following three inputs: (1) beta; (2)
+  phi; (3) omega_diag are needed.

+- **Beta**: A $p \times p \times q$ array storing coefficients of external covariates.
+The $[i,j,k]$ elements represents the effect of k-th external covariates on regression of j-th node on i-th node.

+- **Omega_diag**: A p vector with i-th element representing the inverse variance of error.

+- **Pip**: A $p \times p \times q$ array storing posterior inclusion probability (PIP) of external covariates.
+The $[i,j,k]$ elements represents the PIP of k-th external covariates on regression of j-th node on i-th node.

+- **Fdr_thre**: A numeric value.
+Threshold for Bayesian FDR adjusted q-values.

+- **Magnitude_thre**: A numeric value.
+Threshold for the magnitude of partial correlations.

+The **output** provides a circular network plot.
+Node sizes represent connectivity degrees of the corresponding features while edge widths are proportional to the partial correlation between two features.
+Sign of the partial correlations are represented by the color

 ## Example

 An example code with one of the existing datasets to demonstrate how to